 A VS1 diamond is a high clarity grade with no visible inclusions and only small, hard-to-identify inclusions under 10x magnification.
-These diamonds represent the top 5% of all gem-quality stones.
-The most common VS1 inclusions are crystal (white or black), feather, indented natural, knot or needle.
+These diamonds represent the top 5 percent of all gem-quality stones.
+The most common VS1 inclusions are crystal (white or black), feather, indented natural, knot, or needle.

-A VS2 diamond will have eye-visible inclusions only 5% or less of the time, and only in larger diamonds above 1 carat.
+Whereas a VS2 diamond will have eye-visible inclusions only 5 percent or less of the time, and only in larger diamonds above 1 carat.
 Common VS2 inclusions are crystal (white or black), feather, indented natural, knot, needle or cloud.

 Here's a glimpse at what VS1 and VS2 diamonds look like up close.